kashine6/Proportional-Sync-Feedback-Sensor/README.md

 - If you are an individual user, feel free to use it.
 You may choose to purchase a kit or manufacture the PCB yourself using the provided Gerber files.

 - If you wish to sell PFS as a product, you must obtain a commercial license beforehand.
-(You can contact us via the HH Discord.)

 - This project will not provide the original PCB design files.
 However, you are free to reference this design, provided that proper attribution is given, and I will not hold you accountable for doing so.